rockgarden/learn_road/README.md

 # learn_road

-Django2 &amp; Python3 &amp; Sqlite Demo for Python Crash Course
+Django2 &amp; Python3 &amp; Sqlite Demo for Python Crash Course.

+this is a demo of Django.

+Django 是MTV框架 model-template-view.